Israel finds the body of a teen whose disappearance sparked a deadly settler attack in the West Bank

-AL-MUGHAYYIR, West Bank (AP) — Israel's army said Saturday the body of a missing Israeli teen has been found in the occupied West Bank after he was killed in a “terrorist attack.”
+AL-MUGHAYYIR, West Bank (AP) — Israel's army said Saturday the body of a missing Israeli teen was found in the West Bank after he was killed in a “terrorist attack,” as violence escalated across the Israeli-occupied territory where tensions have simmered for months.

-The disappearance of 14-year-old Binyamin Achimair sparked a large attack by settlers on a Palestinian village on Friday and Saturday.
-The events marked the latest in escalating violence in the territory at a time when Israel is waging war on Hamas in the Gaza Strip.

-The army said security forces were pursuing those suspected of killing the teen.

 Credit: AP